Gerrit Sinclair

 Signed and dated Gerrit Sinclair 1947 upper right; signed, titled and numbered on reverse.

 Signed G.V.
-Sinclair and titled lower right; signed, titled and numbered on reverse.
+Sinclair ‘51 upper right; Signed, titled and dated on reverse

 Signed Gerrit V. Sinclair lower right; signed, titled and dated on reverse.